by Richard Keyt, Phoenix LLC attorney

 2. Conduct an Annual Review Audit.
 The members and managers should review an LLC operations checklist that reminds them of: (i) open items (such as no signed Operating Agreement or that the LLC acquired a new member, but failed to properly document the addition), or (ii) tasks that should be completed in the near future.
 It is an annual opportunity to review important company matters such as: insurance coverages, year-end tax planning, whether loans to or from the LLC and related parties have been documented and the agreed value of the company for buy-out purposes in the LLC’s Operating Agreement.

 3. Inform Members About LLC Actions & Give Members a Vote to Approve or Reject LLC Action.
 In multi-member limited liability companies regularly held meetings is a good way to keep members informed about the LLC’s activities and to document approval of important acts, which greatly reduces the chance that the members will have a dispute and go to court over acts or omissions of the members, managers and the company.
 A company that informs the members of important proposed actions and that allows the members to vote to approve or reject the actions is much less likely to end in court because members disagree over what is done or not done.
 The members could vote to approve a resolution that approves the actions taken by members and/or managers during the year.
 This gives members an option to discuss action and vote to approve or reject the action.

 Recommended Annual Meeting Tasks

-3. Management of the limited liability company is vested in a manager or managers and there is a change in the persons who are managers or in the members who own a twenty per cent or greater interest in the capital or profits interest of the limited liability company.
+2. a manager-managed limited liability company has a change in managers or a change in members owning twenty percent or greater interest in the capital or profits of the company.